 Just because clients are willing to refer you doesn’t mean they will.

 I dug a little deeper and learned the statistic referred to the Net Promoter Score (NPS)—a tool many companies use to survey clients about their willingness to recommend these businesses to others.
+And therein lies the problem: Referrals and recommendations are not the same thing.

 If You Don’t Ask, You Won’t Get